In this Article

 - Configured your order routing rules

-Your system is set up, but it’s not turned on.
+Congratulations, you are almost there.
+Your system is set up, but it’s not yet turned on.
 It’s time to test everything out before you go live.

 Test your product flow

-Pipe17 does not support importing products with duplicate SKUs.
+Note: Pipe17 does not support importing products with duplicate SKUs from sales channel(s).
 Make sure all the products you want to pull into Pipe17 have unique SKUs in your sales channel(s).

 You can use the SKU filtering options described in the Sales channel settings section to specify which SKUs Pipe17 should allow or block.
 If you don’t specify any, all SKUs will be pulled from your selling channel.